AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/relatedperson-dh-base-1-intro.md

 For the overarching usage scenarios in this implementation guide it is recommended that:

 * an Australian address conforms to [AU Base Address](http://hl7.org.au/fhir/base/aubase1.1/StructureDefinition-au-address.html)

+This profile is referenced by [Shared Medicines List Authored by Practitioner](http://ns.electronichealth.net.au/ci/fhir/3.0/StructureDefinition/composition-sml-prac-1),